Skip to main content

 Members have worldwide coverage for medical services through both Medicare Advantage plan options.
 You will need to pay for the services you receive and then submit for reimbursement.
 You can obtain a Direct Member Reimbursement Form by contacting United Healthcare customer service.
 The applicable copays depending on the plan you are on will be deducted from your reimbursement.

 Do the Advantage plans cover what Medicare does not cover?
-What is the difference between Medicare and Medicare Advantage Plans?
+What is the difference between original Medicare and Medicare Advantage Plans?

 Visit Medicare.gov’s Compare Original Medicare and Medicare Advantage webpage and the university’s Medicare FAQs for retirees to learn more about how coverage works between the two.